In This Article

 However, there are specific operating systems that may support different access methods.
 These are:

-- Sequential access – In this type of file access method, the operating system follows a specific and predefined sequence to access the records and processes the information stored in the file one by one.
+- Sequential access – Here, the operating system follows a specific and predefined sequence to access the records.
+It processes the information stored in the file one by one.
 Most compilers follow this method.

-- Direct random access – Just as the name signifies, this file access method, which is also referred to as random method simply, allows the operating systems to access the files directly and at random.
-It depends on the unique address of the records to access them for reading and writing.
+- Direct random access – Just as the name implies, this file access method, which is also referred to as the random method, allows the operating systems to access the files directly and at random.
+It depends on their unique address to access them for reading and writing.

-- Index sequential access – This method depends on the simple sequential access where every file has a particular index built for it with a direct pointer to the diverse memory blocks.
-The operating system searches for the index sequentially and the pointer accesses the file directly.
+- Index sequential access – In this method, every file has a particular index built for it with a direct pointer to the diverse memory blocks.
+The OS searches for it sequentially and the pointer accesses the file directly.

 Though all methods are good, the index sequential method is preferred a bit more because it allows using multiple levels of indexing.
-This increases the efficiency in accessing the files and at the same time reduces the time taken to access a particular record.
+This increases the efficiency of accessing the files and, at the same time, reduces the time taken to access a particular record.

 Ideally, there are three basic types of space allocation methods followed.
 These are:

-- Contiguous allocation – In this method, the operating system assigns disk addresses in liner order and every user of the file uses a contiguous address space in the memory.
-However, in this method the most significant problem is external fragmentation.
+- Contiguous allocation – Here, the OS assigns disk addresses in linear order and every user of the file uses a contiguous address space in the memory.
+However, it may have an external fragmentation issue.

-- Linked allocation – In this method, there is a list of links included in every file and the pointer or a link is contained by the directory in the first block of the file.
-Though there is no external fragmentation issue, this method is not suitable for direct file access because sequential access is followed for file allocation.
+- Linked allocation – A list of links is included in each file and the pointer is contained by the directory in the first block.
+The method is not fit for direct file access, though there is no external fragmentation issue because sequential access is followed for file allocation.

-- Indexed allocation – In this method, the directory contains the index blocks of the files which are created with all the pointers for that particular file in it.
+- Indexed allocation – In this method, the directory contains the index blocks of the files which are created with all the pointers for that particular file in them.

 The directories are called folders in the Windows operating system.
 Multiple files may or may not be contained in one particular directory.
-There may be sub-directories, as said earlier, in the primary directory.
+There may be subdirectories in the primary directory.

 - The name of the file that is shown to the user